Old Swedish: Loanwords

 The Catholic Church and its various monastic orders introduced many new Greek and Latin loanwords into Old Swedish.
 Latin especially had an influence on the written language.

 The Middle Low German language also influenced Old Swedish due to the economic and political power of the Hanseatic League during the 13th and 14th centuries.
-Many German speakers immigrated to Swedish cities and worked in trade and administration.
 Accordingly, loanwords relating to warfare, trade, crafts and bureaucracy entered the Swedish language directly from Low German, along with some grammatical suffixes and conjunctions.
 The prefixes be-, ge- and för- that can be found in the beginning of modern Swedish words came from the Low German be-, ge- and vor-.
 Some words were replaced with new ones: the native word for window, vindøgha, was replaced with fönster, eldhus (kitchen) was replaced with kök and gælda (to pay) with betala.
 Some of these words still exist in Modern Swedish but are often considered archaic or dialectal; one example is the word vindöga (window).
 Many words related to seafaring were borrowed from Dutch.

-The influence of Low German was so strong that the inflectional system of Old Swedish was largely broken down.
+It is speculated that the influence of Low German was so strong that it helped break down the inflectional system of Old Swedish.